How To Change Any Fetish

 If you want to know how to change your fetish, you’ll first have to work out how it formed.
 It’s probably formed from a mix of some or all of these 3 mechanisms:

 - Conditioning.
 This is when a link is formed in the brain between *something* and sex due to repeated experiences.
 This is most common for fetishes towards objects and clothes.
+Your brain forms an association between that thing and pleasure.

 - Imprinting.
 This is where a link is formed in the brain between *something* and sex due to an experience, usually in childhood.

 - Emotional shielding.
 This is most common for fetishes for concepts or scenarios – as opposed to objects.
 This is when a deep-rooted emotion is turned into sexual pleasure.
+We find pleasurable validation from situations involving particular emotions.

 How To Change Your Fetish: Conditioning